monopi/bittrexBot/README.md

 #### Note on Bittrex Transactions: If the transaction is less than .0005 sat, bittrex will ignore the order.
 So if you have a low volume of cheap tokens you'll have to leverage more volume.

+The percentage values are actual percentages...not decimals.
+So if you want to trade 3.25% you would input 3.25 in that value.
+I would also not recommend going below 20 seconds for the checkInterval.
+Otherwise, it's possible to induce a race condition with bittrex.

 #### Example file

 ```json